ushna-l/data1202_project/README.md

 This project is licensed under the MIT License.

 ## Acknowledgement
-- Data sourced from YouTube dataset.
+This code was created as part of an academic assignment.
+Special thanks to:
+- My professor for their feedback and guidance.
-- Pandas library for data processing.
+- The Pandas library for its robust data processing and manipulation capabilities.
+- The open-source community for providing valuable resources and tools that supported this project.
 """